tillg/ghost.docker.compose/readme.md

 ### DONE

+* 2021-08-16: Switched to environment based variable settings
+* .
-* 2021-08-13: Make the setup use HTTPS, thus dealing with the certificates...
+* 2021-08-13: Make the setup use HTTPS, thus dealing with the certificates.
+Go thru startup logs and review all security warnings.
 ## Reading / Sources / Tech background

 ### Reading